Serhioromano/vscode-gitflow/README.md

   - enhance - CI flow was created for fast delivery of new versions.
 - 0.2.11
   - fix - take name of flow branches from configuration
-  - fix - ui buttons
+  - fix - UI buttons
 - 0.2.9
-  - add - single command to sync all root branches (develop and master ot main)
+  - add - single command to sync all root branches (develop and master or main)
   - add - command to checkout root branches
   - enhance - better icons
 - 0.2.2